woven/mc.org/README.md

 * Go through the regular drupal installer at /install.php
 * Select "My Community" install profile
 * Follow the regular install steps
-* Once you are done.. you have to clear cache TWICE with either:
+* Once you are done.. you have to clear cache TWICE with admin/settings/performance OR drush cc all

-** admin/settings/performance
-** drush cc all